 If you are a label reader like I am, you’ve probably noticed that the main ingredient of traditional graham crackers is graham flour.
 This unique type of flour is named after Sylvester Graham, a nineteenth century pastor who was quick to recognize the dangers of refined white flour to human health in the early days of the Industrial Revolution.
 He ingeniously devised a method for grinding wheat flour in a manner that rivaled the easy baking and long shelf life of refined flours while still retaining all the nutrients.

 Rather than grinding the entire wheat kernel at the same time to produce whole wheat flour, the production of graham flour instead separates the three parts of the wheat – bran, germ, and endosperm – with each component ground separately.
 The endosperm is finely ground creating a fresh, unbleached white flour.
 The bran and the germ are coarsely ground together.
 The fine and coarse flours are then recombined which results in a semi-coarse flour with an enjoyable texture along with excellent taste, shelf life, and bake-ability.

-That’s a lot of information about graham crackers, but hopefully it has helped you think through your options to choose which one works best for you to make your own healthy, delicious graham cracker pie crust!
+That’s a lot of information about graham crackers!
+Hopefully, it will help you think through your options to choose which approach works best to make your own healthy, delicious graham cracker pie crust!

 Graham Cracker Pie Crust Recipe